top of page

 Vendor Invoice

 The supplier or vendor will send an invoice to the company that had received the goods and/or services on credit.
+These are also known as supplier invoices and represent outstanding bills for goods and services.
 When the invoice or bill is received, the customer will refer to it as a vendor invoice.
 Each vendor invoice is routed to accounts payable for processing.
-After the invoice is verified and approved, the amount will be credited to the company's Accounts Payable account and will also be debited to another account (often as an expense or asset).
+As part of the approval process, the vendor's invoice must be cross-referenced with purchase orders and receiving reports.
+After the invoice is verified and approved, invoice approval is a crucial step before payment is scheduled, ensuring all necessary internal checks are completed.
+The amount will then be credited to the company’s Accounts Payable account and will also be debited to another account (often as an expense or asset).

 Three-way match